Design of National Mounted Warrior Museum unveiled

 Crouch said the foundation needs just over $2 million to reach its capital goal for Phase 1 construction.
 The goal is to have the museum open in 2021.

-Phase 1 will consist of a 28,000-square-foot structure containing permanent interactive exhibits, temporary exhibit space, children’s discovery areas, and a children’s playground outside the building.

-Additional construction phases will add more exhibit space, classrooms, offices and an outdoor amphitheater.

-Eventually, the museum is expected to draw 265,000 visitors a year, with three-quarters of them coming from outside the Killeen-Temple area, officials said.
+Eventually, the museum is expected to draw 265 thousand visitors a year, with three-quarters of them coming from outside the Killeen-Temple area.

 (0) comments